Gobi-Stories/Gobi-Web-Integration/README.md

 color                             |  `#15d6ea` | Any valid css color value (#000, rgb(...), rgba(...)).
 The color of the border around the story bubble. bubbleSize                        |   `96px`   | Valid css size value, except % (10px, 10vw...).
 The size of the avatar aka bubble. hideTitle                         |   `false`  | Boolean.
-Hides the story titles. animatedBubble                    |   `false`  | Boolean.
+Hides the story titles. titleFontSize                     |   `11px`   | Valid css size value.
+The font size of the story title. titleFontColor                    |   `black`  | Valid css color value.
+The font color of the story title. titleFontFamily                   |  `default` | Valid css font value.
+The font family of the story title. titleFontWeight                   |  `noramal` | Valid css font weight value.
+The font weight of the story title. animatedBubble                    |   `false`  | Boolean.
 Makes the bubbles as gif animation. verticalOrientation               |   `false`  | Boolean.
 Makes the bubbles appear vertically. wrap                              |   `false`  | Boolean.
 Add styles which allow a horizontal series of bubbles to wrap to new lines, when the screen is narrow.